NuGet/Home/accepted/2024/supplied-by-platform.md

 When NuGet encounters any of the specified packages or lower, it will simply remove the package from the graph.
 This package id will not be downloaded and will not appear in the assets file libraries or targets section, but there will be a detailed verbosity message indicating that the package id has been pruned for the given framework.

-The feature is framework specific, and can be opted in/out using the `NuGetPrunePlatformPackages` property.
+The feature is framework specific, and can be opted in/out using the `NuGetEnablePrunedPackages` property.
-In .NET 10 SDK, this feature will be enabled by default for all .NET (Core) target frameworks newer than netcoreapp3.0.
-This feature may be enabled .NET Framework target frameworks as well.
-The feature may be available in minor versions of the .NET 9 SDK as disabled with the above opt-in available.

 ### Technical explanation